unicode-org/icu/docs/userguide/unicode.md

 (least significant byte first).
 The corresponding encoding schemes are called UTF-16BE, UTF-16LE, UTF-32BE, and UTF-32LE.

-*The names "UTF-16" and "UTF-32" are ambiguous.
+> :point_right: *The names "UTF-16" and "UTF-32" are ambiguous.
 Depending on context, they refer either to character encoding forms where 16/32-bit words are processed and are naturally stored in the platform endianness, or they refer to the IANA-registered charset names, i.e., to character encoding schemes or byte